D-8 Technology Transfer and Exchange Network

 The D-8 Technology Transfer and Exchange Network (D-8 TTEN) is an affiliated body of the D-8 Organization for Economic Cooperation, which is consisted of national coordination organizations (NaCO) from Bangladesh, Egypt, Indonesia, Iran, Malaysia, Nigeria, Pakistan, and Turkey.
-The network aims to facilitate the transfer of technology among member countries, and to fulfil technology market functions.
+The network aims to facilitate the transfer of technology among member countries, and to fulfill technology market functions.
 It also pursues missions such as capacity building and information dissemination on technological capabilities, achievements, and needs of the D-8 member countries.
 The D-8 TTEN organizes technology transactions and creates coordination and synergism among member countries.
 To boost the technology-business atmosphere, various instruments are enacted, including a databank of requests and offers, support to participate in exhibitions, workshops, business meetings, creating investment and technology transfer and hi-tech products exchange opportunities, etc.

+History

+The D-8 TTEN was established after a series of conferences and meetings, starting with the proposal of an initial plan in Bali, Indonesia, in 2008.
+The plan underwent revisions in subsequent conferences, leading to its approval during the third conference of Ministers of Industry in Dhaka, Bangladesh, in 2012.

+The network has facilitated knowledge transfer among member countries, leading to the exchange of over 160 technologies.
+Key milestones include the establishment of the network, feasibility assessments, brainstorming sessions, and the launch of a web portal for technology sharing.
+The D-8 TTEN has organized various activities such as technology tours, awards for technology transfer contracts, and dedicated meetings such as the High Council Meetings.
+Notable events include the Technology Investment Meetings, Business-Technology Meetings, and workshops organized by member countries.

+The ongoing efforts of the D-8 TTEN focus on technology transfer, strategic partnerships with the Islamic Development Bank, and recognition through the D-8 TTEN Technology Transfer Award.